electrode-io/fynpo/README.md

 At the top level, it installs a chosen version of each package.
 All other versions are installed under the directory `node_modules/__fv_/<version>/<package_name>`.

-When necessary, packages have their own `node_modules` with symlinks/junctions inside pointing to dependencies inside `__fv_`.
+When necessary, packages have their own `node_modules` with symlinks/junctions inside pointing to dependencies under `__fv_`.

 ### Handling Local Package

-`fyn` is designed to make advanced and complex software projects in NodeJS much easier to maintain and develop.
+`fyn` is designed to make advanced and complex software projects in NodeJS easier to maintain and develop.

-- It has a so called `fynlocal` mode, which treats your package repo on your local disk like it's published to the registry.
+- It has a `fynlocal` mode, which treats your package repo on your local disk like it's published to the registry.
 This allows you to update all your packages and test them in your application directly without publishing.
 It would be very useful if you've ever done any of these:

   - Debug your application by inspecting code inside `node_modules`.
   - Live edit your package that's installed to `node_modules`, and then have to copy the changes out to commit.
   - Use [lerna] to maintain and develop multiple packages.
   - Or just have to juggle a lot of packages as part of your development.

-In particular, when you have inter depending local packages, keeping updates from one to the other can be hard to manage and track.
+In particular, when you have inter depending local packages, testing updates from one to the other can be hard to manage and track.
 With `fyn`, it makes developing complex NodeJS projects that involve many packages very managable.
 It works particularly well with a [lerna] repo.

 ### `fynlocal` mode